Getting to St Catz

 Another option is by train, with frequent trains from and to London Paddington which take about an hour.
 Do buy your ticket in advance to get a better deal.

-Most people arrive on Friday afternoon, Symposiasts are encouraged to arrive on the Thursday to enjoy the Ashmolean.
+Most people arrive on Friday afternoon, but Symposiasts are encouraged to arrive on the Thursday to enjoy the Ashmolean.
 The Symposium continues throughout Sunday afternoon and Symposiasts may wish to stay in Oxford until Monday to ensure that they attend all Symposium activities.

 The Symposium offers activities during the few hours immediately before the official start of the Symposium.
 A Wiki-Edit-a-thon, held at St Catz, provides guidance in the ways of creating and editing Wikipedia entries.